GarrettHaley/CS-373-DADA/index.md

 ## Week 4 Write Up

 This week's write up will focus on the lecture content created by Brad Anton.
-This consisted of discussing real life hacking and trends, exploits, and WinDBB.
+This consisted of discussing hacking trends, exploits, and WinDBB.
 Overall, this was my favorite week so far.
 I thought Brad was pretty entertaining and knowledgeable.
 I will say it may have been difficult to follow some of what he said if I hadn't taken CS 519 (Cyber Attacks and Defense) last quarter.
-I thought he did a good job reviewing some of the basics of what I learned from that class as well as add his own material.
+I thought he did a good job reviewing some of the basics of what I learned from that class as well as add some material.

 #### Manipulating Software

-This week began with Brad speaking generally about what software manipulation is.
-Essentially it boils down to finding bugs which alter the behavior of programs and take advantage of a misconfiguration or poor programming practices.
-The example he gave the class was a simple road example.
+This week began with a discussion about what software manipulation is.
+Essentially it boils down to finding bugs which alter the behavior of a program in an unintended way which allows for an adversary to take advantage of a misconfiguration or poor programming practices.
+The example Brian gave was a simple road example.
 Imagine you are in a program driving a vehicle and their is a choice to turn left or right with an input prompt.
 What are your choices?
 Well, the programmer only gave you two choices: left or right.
 But what if you try going forwards instead?
 This may lead to a potential path the programmer had not envisioned.
-On this path, you may find some adversarial advantages.
+On this path, you may find some advantages.

-Brad went on to talk a little bit about how things have changed in his lifetime.
-In the internets infancy stages, hacking usually took on less harmful dimensions than what we say today.
+Brad went on to discuss how things have changed in his lifetime.
+In the past, hacking usually took on less harmful dimensions than what we say today.
 Website defacement, denial of services attacks were the norm.
-As we have become more  reliant on the internet and our connected devices, a much higher level of threat sophistication and malice has increased.
-Brad briefly discussed cyber armies and bug bounty programs to further show how much money and energy is now spent in the cyber security domain.
+As we have become more  reliant on the internet and related connected devices, a much higher level of threat sophistication and malice has been achieved by adversaries.
+Brad briefly discussed cyber armies and bug bounty programs to further show the increase in money and energy now spent in the cyber security domain.

 #### Defintions: